lisanet/fx-upscale/README.md

 The `--prio_speed` option sets VideoToolbox’s `kVTCompressionPropertyKey_PrioritizeEncodingSpeedOverQuality`.
 You can use yes/no, true/false or 1/0 to enable/disable this option.
 The default is enabled.

 While this slightly reduces theoretical quality, the visual impact is minimal — and encoding speed improves dramatically, especially on Apple Silicon.

+### 🔪 Sharpening

+The `--sharpen` option sharpens the video after upscaling.
+It uses the luminance channel only for sharpening, which results in fewer halos and less color shifting compared to an unsharp mask filter.

+The optimal values depend on the upscaled resolution.
+Higher resolutions may allow the use of higher values.
+For FHD content, recommended values range between 0.5 and 0.9.

+Use this option with care to avoid oversharpening.
+Recent DVD content usually does not require additional sharpening.

 ### 🧪 Example